In the SEO world, it’s a saying that half of the SEO work is done if you can find the most relevant keyword for your business.

 Local SEO aims to get an online identity for local inquiries.
 This process also helps to improve the website rank both in organic search and in Google My Business.

-Google My Business is integral to a local search strategy that must be optimised.
+Google My Business is integral to a local search strategy that must be optimized.
 But there is a misunderstanding that local SEO is equal to GMB, it is not the be-all and end-all of local search.

 Local SEO is essential if your business has a physical location or multiple locations.
 If your customer base is predominantly based on your business’s city or area, it is necessary.